Antisemitism in Norway: 2012 HL-senteret's report on antisemitism

-In May 2012, the Norwegian Center for Studies of Holocaust and Religious Minorities published a report based on a survey on antisemitism in the Norwegian population.
+In May 2012, the Center for Studies of the Holocaust and Religious Minorities published a report based on a survey on antisemitism in the Norwegian population.
 This was the first broad study on the issue.
 The report found that about 12.5% of those surveyed had distinct antisemitic prejudices.
 The level of antisemitism was found to be relatively low compared to other European countries, relatively similar to the United Kingdom, the Netherlands, Sweden and Denmark.
 Men, older people and those with little education showed more antisemitism than women, younger people and well-educated persons.

-2012 Organization for Security and Co-Operation in Europe report
+2012 Organization for Security and Co-operation in Europe report

-In October 2012, the Organization for Security and Co-Operation in Europe issued a report regarding antisemitism in Norway, criticizing Norway for an increase in antisemitism in the country and blaming Norwegian officials for failing to address antisemitism.
+In October 2012, the Organization for Security and Co-operation in Europe issued a report regarding antisemitism in Norway, criticizing Norway for an increase in antisemitism in the country and blaming Norwegian officials for failing to address antisemitism.
 The OSCE also appealed to Norway to abolish a ban on Jewish ritual slaughter, which was in place since 1929, as an "important symbolic gesture."